awmckinley/config/modules/duplicate/README.md

 # Duplicate File Management

-Software for finding, comparing, and removing duplicate files to optimize storage space and organization.
+Software for finding and removing duplicate files.